Announcements for Sunday, April 30, 2017

-TOP: Next Sunday, April 2 is a Teens Opposing Poverty Sunday.
+TOP: Next Sunday, May 7 is a Teens Opposing Poverty Sunday.
 All youth grades 7-12 are invited to participate in this mission ministry to feed the homeless in DC.
 Youth will begin preparing and packaging food at 11:30 AM in the church kitchen.
 At 12:30, the group will travel to DC to spend time distributing food and talking with the homeless in two parks in northwest DC.
 The group will return to CUMC at 3:30 PM.
+Menu for May is tacos.
+Enough food is always made for volunteers to eat.
+Volunteers are welcome to bring their own lunch if they prefer.
 Chaperones and drivers are needed for this event.
 Please contact Kara if you are able to help with TOP!
-A permission form and Emergency Care form are also needed for this event.
-Forms are available on the church website and Sunday morning in the kitchen at the start of the event.
+A day-of permission form and Emergency Care form are also needed for this event.
+Forms are available on the church website.
+Forms will also be available Sunday morning in the kitchen at the start of the event.

 Congregational Care (www.centreville-umc.org/care)

 Caring for Each Other: This week, as you read the announcements, take time to say a special prayer for one of the ministry opportunities, both the event and the people serving.